getkyo/kyo/README.md

 ### Envs: Dependency Injection

-The `Envs` effect is similar to ZIO's environment mechanism but with a more flexible scoping since values can be provided individually. `Envs` doesn't provide a solution like ZIO's layers, though.
-The user is responsible for initializing environment values, like services, in parallel, for example.
+The `Envs` effect is similar to ZIO's environment mechanism but offers more flexible scoping as values can be provided individually. `Envs` doesn't provide a solution like ZIO's layers, though.
+The user is responsible for initializing environment values like services for example, in parallel.

 ```scala
 import kyo.envs._